NetApp-openstack-dev/openstack-docs/source/cinder/configuration/cinder_config_files/unified_driver_7mode/section_cinder-conf-nfs.rst

       policy <https://governance.openstack.org/tc/reference/tags/assert_follows-standard-deprecation.html>`__

    .. [c]
-      `Clustered Data ONTAP for 7-Mode
+      `ONTAP for 7-Mode
       Administrators <https://mysupport.netapp.com/info/web/ECMP1658253.html>`__

-To set up the NetApp Data ONTAP operating in 7-Mode NFS driver for Cinder, the following stanza should be added to the Cinder configuration file (``cinder.conf``)::
+To set up the NetApp ONTAP operating in 7-Mode NFS driver for Cinder, the following stanza should be added to the Cinder configuration file (``cinder.conf``)::